-The ACL or the anterior cruciate ligament is a tough fibrous band located in the knee that prevents the excessive forward movement of the shinbone on the thigh bone.
-The ACL is one of two crossing ligaments located in the centre of the knee, the other being the MCL or medial collateral ligament.
+Before we dive into causes and treatments for a torn ACL, let’s define the problem.
+The ACL, or anterior cruciate ligament, is a tough fibrous band located in the knee that prevents the excessive forward movement of the shinbone or the thigh bone.
+The ACL is one of two crossing ligaments located in the centre of the knee, the other being the MCL (medial collateral ligament).
 Together the ACL and MCL stabilize the knee joint.

 ACL Injury Causes

-ACL injury is common in athletes that participate in high impact sports such as soccer, tennis, skiing, basketball, and football.
+ACL injury is common in athletes that participate in high impact sports such as soccer, tennis, skiing, basketball, and football and can occur through physical and non-physical contact.
 ACL injuries are often the result of a sudden change in direction, pivoting, sudden stopping, or jumping.
-But, there are two main ways you can injure your ACL, they are called “categories” and are:

 ACL Injury Signs and Symptoms